mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 When I recognized my goal was "ship ASAP," many of the tasks that seemed necessary turned out to be things I could do post-launch.

+I kept a written list of all the tasks I had left before launch.
+When I made the decision to launch, I estimated that those tasks would take five days.
+But then I revisited them with the mindset of "ship ASAP."
+For each task, I asked myself whether it was absolutely critical for launch.
+I realized that I had several items that were "critical" for launch, but would also probably be okay if I completed them a day or two after launch.

 One example was my [terms of use](https://zestfuldata.com/terms-of-service) document.
 I knew I needed to have one, but what would happen if I launched without it?
 I'd perhaps be in poor position in the event of a legal dispute, what were the odds of me being sued within a few days of launch?
-The service handled recipe ingredients, so it wasn't a domain where I'd expect high-stakes lawsuits.
+The service handled recipe ingredients, so I couldn't imagine a situation where the stakes would be high enough that it would be worth someone's time to sue me.

 I launched my service with no explicit terms of service, then added them a few days later.
 It worked out fine; I garnered no lawsuits before or after.

-# The difference between "no" and rejection
+# The fear I didn't know was there

 While I was in my two months of limbo between being "done" and being "launched," a friend asked me if I was perhaps finding excuses to delay the launch because subconsciously I feared rejection.
 The thought had occurred to me, but I wrote it off.
 I worked for six months as a salesman, where I heard "no" 50 times per day.
 I became numb to it, so why would I fear it now?

 When I sat down to write my first cold email to a potential customer, I realized I *was* scared.
 It wasn't at all like when I was a salesman.
 I was selling my own product rather than something I was hired by someone else to sell.
 I wasn't afraid of hearing "no," but I was afraid of the customer thinking, "Is that the best you can do?"
 Because I want to say, "If you think the website looks stupid, it's just because it's a prototype and it will look better once you give me money and justify the product's existence!"
 But that's not something I imagine customers are excited to read.

+TODO(mtlynch): insert cartoon about rejection.

 Writing software is so tied up with my identity.
 It's the skill that I'm most proud of and that I do best.

-TODO(mtlynch): insert cartoon about rejection.

 # When *should* I have launched?